 “It’s us trying to grapple with the fact that we are film lovers, who’ve grown up watching so many movies, so much so that we can guess everything that’s going to happen. … Everyone is so savvy.
 We’re so film-literate that it’s really hard to surprise (the audience).
 And this film is basically trying to acknowledge that weird thing that’s happening right now, where we are at peak media saturation, peak story saturation. … [But] it’s not about references.
 It’s more about what is honest and what is personal.
 I’m so glad that came through and it doesn’t feel like cheap references, because we love all those things we’re referencing.”

 1. Most obviously, this film braids together multiple tones/moods: silly, cosmic-trippy, intimate, and volatile.
 As co-director Daniel Scheinert said (in the afore-referenced article by Puchko), “… we’re kind of always trying to just allow ourselves to inject playfulness, even into things we care deeply about.”
 A metamodern tonal braiding has the effect of protecting the characters’ interiority from being dissolved by any single one of the braided tones.
 When you have one dominating tone, the tone can sometimes over-determine or pinch the range of human reactions that would “make sense.”
 That is, it can become about the tone rather than about what a real person would actually be feeling.
-The aesthetic benefit of leaning each tone against the others is, like tent poles in tension, to prop all of them up, thus creating a “safe” space for the fullness of a person’s felt experience.
+The aesthetic benefit of leaning two or more tones against each other, like tent poles in tension, is to prop all of them up, thus creating a “safe” space for the fullness of a person’s felt experience.

 To wit, I’ve noticed that a lot of films and television shows that get labeled “metamodern” by metamodernism researchers like me are the same ones that get categorized by critics and journalists (who don’t know from metamodernism) as genre-crossing: as “dramatic comedies” or “comedic horror” or “humorous science fiction.”
 And we’ve seen a lot more of these cross-genre works during the same years that metamodernism has arisen.